kamyu104/LeetCode-Solutions/README.md

 The number of questions is increasing recently.
 Here is the classification of all `309` questions.
 For more questions and solutions, you can see my [LintCode](https://github.com/kamyu104/LintCode) repository.
-I'll keep updating for full summary and better solutions.
+I'll keep updating for full summary3 and better solutions.
 Stay tuned for updates.
 (Notes: "📖" means you need to subscribe to [LeetCode premium membership](https://leetcode.com/subscribe/) for the access to premium questions. )

 ## Algorithms